 Administrators restrict the access

-When a file is shared by a Google Business Account owner, administrators(Owner) can control whether users see each other’s file activity on an Activity dashboard.
-File activity includes the names of users who have viewed Google Docs, and the time they viewed them.
+When a file is shared by a Google Business Account owner, administrators(Owner) can able to control if the users can able to see their file activity on the Activity dashboard.
+File activity contains the user names of those who have viewed the Google Docs and includes the viewing time.

-To view the Activity dashboard for any shared file, users must have “Edit” access to the file and they must be in the same domain as the file owner.
-Users can’t view the Activity dashboard for files outside their domain.
+Users must need to have “Edit” access to the file if they want to view your Activity dashboard for any of the shared files, and they must belong to the same domain as the owner of the file.
+The users can’t able to view the Activity dashboard for the files that are outside of their own domain.

 Users restrict the access